vildekristine99/DAT110-oblig2/README.md

 which contains an Eclipse-project with start-code.

-**NOTE** When opening the project in Eclipse, there will be some compile-errors.
-These will go away as you complete the implementation of the tasks below.

-n order for the group to use their own git-repository for the further work on the codebase, one member of the group must create an empty repository on github/bitbucket without a README file and without a `.gitignore` file, and then perform the following operations
+In order for the group to use their own git-repository for the further work on the codebase, one member of the group must create an empty repository on github/bitbucket without a README file and without a `.gitignore` file, and then perform the following operations

 `git remote remove origin`